-Target Range: < 75°F

-The temperature showed a slightly downward trend.
+Target Range: < 75°F The temperature showed a slightly downward trend.
 The temperature was affected by the dates selected for testing and the particular weather of each year.
-As we collect data in subsequent years, the trend line should become a more accurate indicator of the changes in the lake.
-2014 water temperatures were below average on all our lakes, which helped turn the trend downward.
+Lower temperatures usually lead to more oxygen in the water.

-Target Range: 4.0 - 12.0 mg/L
+Target Range: 4.0 - 12.0 mg/L The dissolved oxygen increased over the testing history and remains within the target range to adequately support a healthy fishery and other aquatic organisms.